KetkiR/Customer-Churn-Prediction/README.md

 ## Dataset

-The dataset used for this project is the "Churn_Modelling.csv" file, which contains information about 10,000 credit card customers.
+The dataset used for this project is the "Churn_Modelling.csv" file from kaggle https://www.kaggle.com/datasets/rjmanoj/credit-card-customer-churn-prediction, which contains information about 10,000 credit card customers.
 The dataset includes the following features:

 - RowNumber: Row index
 - CustomerId: Unique identifier for each customer